Sharlaan/Livetasks/README.md

 #### Usage
 Basic CRUD operations :
-- Add a new task: 2 options
-either click on menu in upper-right corner of the task list,
+- Add a new task: click on the big + button in upper-right corner of the task list.
-or click on the big + button.
 - Remove a task: click on the X button (right side of each task).
 Note: the task won't be permanently deleted, but 'suspended', so an administrator can retrieve/restore it.
 - Update a task status by clicking on it.
 This will toggle the task's status and increment/decrement the counter.